mmarx/brother_ql_web/README.md

 Grab a copy of the [example configuration file](https://github.com/FriedrichFroebel/brother_ql_web/blob/master/config.example.json) and adjust it to your needs.
 You can store this file on your device wherever you want - just make sure to remember the full path as you will have to pass it to the CLI.

+Some special notes about the values:

+* Setting the log level to *DEBUG* will enable the debug mode of *bottle* as well.
+Additionally, this avoids sending the commands to the printer itself.
+You most likely do not want to use the *DEBUG* level unless you know what you are doing.

 ### Startup

 To start the server, either run `brother_ql_web` (only works if installed) or `python -m brother_ql_web`.
 You will always have to pass the path to your configuration file to use and the string descriptor of the printer.